Update January 2020:

 The ARCP panel will review all of the evidence of your training year via the LLP.
 The requirements are different depending on your stage of training.

-The ultimate aim is for the LLP logbook to be the only logbook used for ARCP.
+The LLLP logbook is the only logbook to be used for ARCP

 Logbook summaries will be required for the current year of training (since your last ARCP), and a cumulative logbook for the entire CT or ST training.